Image 1 of 3

 Spacing: 20’-25’

-Planting tips: Mulberries are adaptable to soil type but do not do well with wet feet.
-Dig a large planting hole and loosen the sides with a shovel to allow vigorous roots to stretch out easily.
+Planting tips: Make sure your planting hole has good drainage by digging a large hole and stabbing the bottom and sides with a shovel so water can drain.
+Fill the hole with native soil to help water disperse evenly.
+Consistent watering is crucial for newly planted trees to help minimize transplant shock and establish strong roots.
 Stake trees at planting time, as large leaves and fast upward growth can make young mulberries unstable in the wind.

 We are unable to ship this product outside the contiguous US or to California.